Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 ### Use getToken

-In cases where direct control of the authentication flow is necessary, we recommend calling the credential `getToken` method directly.
+If direct control of the authentication flow is necessary, call the credential `getToken` method directly.

 In `@azure/identity`, all credentials have an asynchronous `getToken` method with standardized response type `AccessToken`. `AccessToken` always contains only two properties: